ShinyMetagross/Samsara-Reincarnation-Launcher/README.md

 Extract the zip file to a folder, preferably on your desktop, called "Samsara Reincarnation".
 When launched, the app will likely be blocked by your antivirus software.
 Do <ins>NOT</ins> panic about this, it just means that you'll have to manually exclude the program through your antivirus software.
 There is no malicious code or malware in the launcher.

 Next, it will ask for you to select a folder to install Samsara files to.
 It's recommended to select the folder you installed this to, though you can pick another.
+It is <ins>NOT</ins> recommended to select your GZDoom or Zandronum folder!

 # What can it do?